 Deadline to apply

 A review panel will determine which applications will pitch their idea

 March 1, 2019

-Grand prize will be announced at Seed for Change Showcase
+Finalist presentations, followed by announcement of grand prize at Seed for Change Showcase

 Teams will implement their project and submit updates outlined in the agreement every 4 months